Tournament Series Rules

 What are the permitted fishing locations?

 Contestants may fish anywhere on tournament waters accessible by boat, except areas designated as “off-limits” or “no fishing” by state or federal officials, or within 50 yards of a competitor’s boat which was first anchored (an anchored boat is a boat held in a stable position by a line attached to a weight with the trolling motor in the up position), or within 50 yards of a non-anchored competitor’s boat unless otherwise agreed upon by the other tournament angler.
 The act of locking and moving bass from one area to another section of the same lake are not allowed at any time during the tournament.

 Who can qualify to compete in the championship tournament?

 The Championship will be made up of the 10 regular season winners, the top 75 teams from each division, the top 15 student teams, the top 5 collegiate teams, and the top 5 couples teams in points at the end of the regular season.
 You must have entered all five (5) qualifying events in your division.
 In the event that a team cannot compete, the next team in the points standing will be invited.

 How do I register?

 All registrations will be taken online at register.alabamabasstrail.org

 Yes, but the Alabama Bass trail reserves the right to polygraph all participants.

 Is there a pre-tournament meeting before the tournament?

-Yes, check in for all teams will begin at 5:00 P.M. and the meeting will begin at 6:30 P.M.
+Yes, check in for all teams will begin at 5:00 P.M.
+Friday before the tournament and the meeting will begin at 6:30 P.M.
 All anglers must attend.